 On November 19th 2022 various schemes for companies, communities and associates were presented in a bid to simplify and help with the rising prices.
 We want to present these to you, in an easy-to-digest way to help relieve the stress associated with the rising prices for individuals and small businesses.
 We’ve split this blog into two main sections - advice for individuals and advice for professionals.
 Please skip to Section 1) for individual advice, and Section 2) for professional advice for small businesses.

-1. Schemes to help pay electricity bills for individuals
+1. Schemes to help with rising energy prices and pay electricity bills for individuals

 Tariff Shield - translates to a price cap